JuJu2181/Laravel_Ecommerce/my_notes.md

 Route service provider is the modern way of using routes

 # task to create a multi level,category and complete category

+# to only include some functions in resourceful routing
+Route::resource('/products',ProductController::class)->only('index','show');

+# If additional functions are used inside a resource controller
+Route::get('/products/search',[ProductController::class,'search'])->name('products.search');

+# localScope can be used for the queries that are used more
+we use it inside the model and have name of scopeName
+- local scope allow you to define common sets of query constraints that you may easily re-use throughout application
+- Mostly used for search purposes.
+- They return query builder instance.
+## to define a scope we prefix and eloquent model method with scope eg scopeSearch.

+# Global scopes
+- They are different that global scopes which allow to add constraints to all queries for a given model.It makes sure that every query for a given model receives certain constraints
+- They are defined by implementing Scoepe and applied inside a model by using booted() function